Claire874/Claire874.github.io/_pages/about.md

 <b> Recent News </b> <br>
 <ul style="font-size: smaller;">
   <li>08/ 2024: I start work as a visiting researcher at NHK STRL.</li>
-  <li>03/ 2024: I graduate as the best graduate from Department of System and Control Engineering, Tokyo Tech!</li>
+  <li>03/ 2024: I graduate as the best graduate from Department of Systems and Control Engineering, Tokyo Tech!</li>

 </ul>